 - Lack of Exercise: “If you don’t use them, you lose them.”
 Weight-bearing exercise is one of the best things you can do to increase your bone strength because of the concentrated pressure it puts on your bones.

 - Diet: A diet lacking in calcium plays a major role in the development of osteoporosis.
 Eating calcium-rich foods and supplementing with a quality calcium supplement will ensure you are getting the adequate amounts needed.

 If your score is between 0 and -1, you are considered normal.
-If it’s between -1 and -2.49, it’s called low bone mass, sometimes referred to as osteopenia, but we prefer low bone mass.
+If it’s between -1 and -2.49, it’s called low bone mass, or osteopenia.
 If it’s below -2.5, that’s called osteoporosis.
-You can only use those terms if you’re woman and you’re post-menopausal.
-If you’re pre-menopausal, you might get one of those labels given to you, but it doesn’t have the same meaning as it does when you’re post-menopausal.

 AlgaeCal encourages all current and future customers to measure their bone density with a DEXA scan, and will guarantee an increase in bone mineral density through the use of AlgaeCal Plus and Strontium Boost in as little as 180 days.

 Thankfully, as you can see from the chart below, there is very little exposure when compared to numerous other types of medical imaging procedures.

 |Procedure||Average Effective Dose (mSv)||Range Reported in the Literature (mSv)|